JAForbes/blog/posts/node-scripting-tips.md

 - Keep side effects out of the top level scope, it's easier to test, share and extend functionality.
 - And finally: Test frequently.

 For me, I'll be adding a new script that uses the built-in `readline` module.
 That second script will parse the outputted json log lines to analyze the data and parse ids.
-From there, I'll probably pipe that into a postgres or sqlite database for long term querying.
+From there, I'll probably pipe that into a `postgres` or `sqlite` database for long term querying.

-Node.JS has a lot of great built ins and a huge library ecosystem.
-With some discipline and know how - it can be an incredibly powerful scripting language.
+Node has a lot of great built-ins and a huge library ecosystem.
+With some discipline Node can be an incredibly powerful and suitable scripting language of choice.

 I hope you found that interesting and helpful.